-In our school district, we were given 6 iPads to use in each kindergarten classroom.
-Our students love playing games on them, but we are always looking for meaningful apps that will enhance their learning.
+At my school, we were given 6 iPads to use in each kindergarten classroom.
+My students love playing games on them, but I am always looking for meaningful apps that will enhance their learning.

 I love finding apps that allow students to share their thinking, or develop their own ideas.
 Being able to use the iPads effectively within the classroom can sometimes be a struggle, but they can be such a great tool!

-Here are my top 5 apps (they aren’t in any kind of order), and how we have used them in our classroom.
+Here are my top 5 apps (they aren’t in any kind of order), and how I have used them in my classroom.
 Make sure you share in the comments your favorite app, I am always looking for new ones!

 This app allows you or your students to create mind maps.
 It is so simple to use, most of our students have caught on and can use it without any help.